albertklorer/net/README.md

-# neural net
+# Neural Network

 basic MLP using numpy

-for CS4470
+created for CS4470